faasm/faasm/docs/python.md

 PYTHON_CODEGEN=on
 ```

-The first time the system runs it will generate machine code for CPython and all
+The first time the system runs it will generate machine code for python and all
 the Python C-extensions.
 This can take around a minute.

 ## Running a Python function